id774/scripts/README.md

 We welcome contributions!
 Here's how you can help:
 1. Fork the repository.
-2. Add or improve a script.
+2. Add or improve a feature, or fix an issue.
-3. Open a pull request with detailed changes.
+3. Submit a pull request with clear documentation and changes.

-For complex contributions, please open an issue first.
+Please ensure your code is well-structured and documented.

 ---